abulka/abulka.github.io/content/projects/patterns/relationship-manager.md

 Instead of hand coding and reinventing techniques for doing all the AddOrder() methods and GetOrders() methods etc. using ArrayLists and whatever, we can do it using the relationship manager object instead, which turns out to be simpler and faster and less error prone.

 The RM (relationship manager) is implemented in this particular example as a static member of the base BO (business object) class.
 Thus in this situation all business objects will be using the same relationship manager.

+This code uses the old v1 API documented in the [GitHub project](https://github.com/abulka/relationship-manager).

 Here is the c# code to implement the above UML: